 “We love kids,” says Sean Hannon, the owner of this highly-specialized martial arts school, “but for our adult program, you must be over eighteen and we are quite strict about that policy.
 We have to be.
 For every child we might allow into the adult program, we would stand to lose several adults students who specifically train with us for our unique, adult-only atmosphere.”

-Since winning the 2007 “Best of Castle Rock” designation for martial arts by Castle Rock Magazine, and the 2011 “Best of the Best” designation for martial arts in Castle Rock by the Castle Rock NewsPress, Castle Rock AIKIDO has continued to grow, attracting students from as far north as Boulder and as far south as Fort Garland in Costilla county!
+Since winning the 2007 “Best of Castle Rock” designation for martial arts by Castle Rock Magazine, the 2011 “Best of the Best” designation for martial arts in Castle Rock by the Castle Rock NewsPress, more awards in 2017, and most recently, “2020 Best of Health Clubs & Gymnasiums”, Castle Rock AIKIDO has continued to grow, attracting students from as far north as Boulder and as far south as Fort Garland in Costilla county!
 This came as quite a surprise to them.
 After investigating this interesting phenomenon, they quickly discovered why they had an affinity for attracting students willing to drive significant distances to come train in Castle Rock.
 “It isn’t just because of the amazing quality of our instructors,” boasts Sean.
 “We ask every single person who walks through our doors what made them select us when there are so many others closer to where they live?
 One particular answer kept coming up: they really liked the fact that our adult only program was just that… for adults only!”

 It has become increasingly clear to Castle Rock AIKIDO that there exists a distinct impression that the martial arts industry has, in their words, been “hijacked” by the day care industry.
 In many schools, it has become less about serious physical training and more about babysitting in flashy, colorful uniforms.
 In some respects, it has become a part-time, surrogate parenting program.
 Of course, these programs for children are fantastic and are very much needed today.
 However, this trend appears to have created a negative side effect: it has alienated those adults who take their continued personal growth in the martial arts more seriously and don’t like seeing their passion for martial arts caricatured and commercialized.
 Castle Rock AIKIDO is now serving the needs of this neglected, abandoned market.